-After further drying and quality control inspection, insulators are shaped on manually operated or fully automatic lathes.
+After further drying and quality control inspection, insulators are shaped on manually operated or fully automatic machines.

 Once shaped, these are further dried in special climate controlled chambers before being are ready for glazing, which is done by immersion in a bath or by spraying.

-Firing is perhaps the most critical production step not only because it is so energy intensive but also because it requires great skill in optimal loading of the kiln cart.
-Special instrumentation is also needed to monitor and control firing as well as temperatures at different locations inside the kiln to ensure all pieces undergo the same cycle.
+Firing is one of most critical production steps not only because it is energy intensive but also because it requires great skill in optimal loading of the kiln cart as well as instrumentation to monitor and control firing cycle as well as temperatures at different locations inside kiln.
 Special kilns have been built that allow firing of unusually high single-piece insulators for UHV applications.